fylobc/fylobc.github.io/_parts/Part_0.md

 “Why did you find it uncomfortable?”
 Lisa asked.
 “Was the attention too much?”

 “No, it wasn’t that,” Professor Ervin answered.
 She paused for a moment.
 “There is an undercurrent of fanaticism to it all.
 The people who really make it – and they need this to achieve what they do – they’re true believers.
 In themselves, in the power of technology, of engineering.
 Human ingenuity, really.
-Ultimately, they believe that if they think about something for long enough, they’ll find a neat and clean answer.”
+Ultimately, they believe that if they think about something for long enough, they’ll find a neat answer.”

 “Whereas in fact the world is a messy place.”